Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Results

-As a second example, we introduce a magnetic field to the SIAM.
-As discussed in Sec.~\ref{sec: Kondo models}, the Kondo effect establishes when the impurity exhibits a degeneracy in its levels.
-In the SIAM, this consists of a spin degeneracy, which is broken by a global magnetic field in the $z$-direction.
-We rewrite the SIAM~\eqref{eq: hamiltonian anderson impurity}, as
+As a second example, we introduce a magnetic field to the single AIM.
+As discussed in Sec.~\ref{sec: Kondo models}, the Kondo effect arises when the impurity exhibits a degeneracy in its energy levels.
+In the single-level AIM, this corresponds to spin degeneracy, which is lifted by applying a global magnetic field in the $z$-direction.

-where $B$ is in units of energy.
-As the $S^z_\text{env}$ operator is diagonal in the basis $\left\{\ket{0},\ket{\uparrow},\ket{\downarrow},\ket{\uparrow\downarrow}\right\}$, this corresponds to adding a local $B S^z_n$ term to both the impurity and each Wilson chain site.
-In Fig.~\ref{fig: figure 3}(a), we plot the local projected correlator $\mathcal{M}_n$, cf. Eq.~\eqref{eq: total projected spin environment site}, at finite magnetic fields $B \neq 0$.
-We observe that sites with large $n$ exhibit a finite constant value of $\mathcal{M}_n$.
-This signifies that these sites become decoupled from the impurity and are locally dominated by Zeeman splitting.
-This decoupling along the Wilson chain description signifies the fact that a new energy scale dominates over the Kondo screening at sufficiently low energies due to the lifted degeneracy.
-In this case, to calculate $\mathcal{M}_\text{env}$, cf. Eq.~\eqref{eq: total projected spin environment}, we consider only the sites that hybridize with the impurity.
-To identify these sites, we calculate the von Neumann entropy of the bipartition at the bond $n$, see Fig.~\ref{fig: figure 3}(b).
-The relevant von Neumann entropy is defined as

-where $\rho_{n+1,\ldots,N}$ is the reduced density matrix of the sites $n+1,\ldots,N$~\cite{von_neumann_mathematische_1932}.
-When this entropy becomes zero, it indicates that sites beyond the cut are independent of the impurity.
-More precisely, we define a cut in the chain $n_\text{screen}$ as